bio-raum/FooDMe2/docs/user_doc/usage.md

 `--non_overlapping` [ default = false]

-:   Toggle read concatenation instead of merging with an overlapping sequence.
-A short N spacer will be added between the forward and reverse read sequences.
+:   Flag to signal that forward and reverse reads are not expected to overlap.
+The workflow will always try to join reads but if the `non_overlapping` flag is set, a short N spacer will be added between the forward and reverse read sequences that cannot be merged.
 Works for both VSEARCH and DADA2 with paired-end reads.
-This is useful in case long amplicons and/or short sequencing reads lead to R1 and R2 having no overlap. **This applies to all reads.** Trying to analyze datasets with a mixture of overlapping and non-overlapping reads is highly discouraged.
+This is useful in case long amplicons and/or short sequencing reads lead to R1 and R2 having no overlap.

     !!! warning "Non-overlapping reads and BLAST"